unlikelyzero/WhateverLloyd.github.io/bio.md

+## About Me

 <img src="./images/headshot.jpg" height="240" width="240">

-## About Me
-Environmental Scientist.
-Experience in R, GIS, and extensive field experience in forestry, widlife biology, and botany.<br/>
+Environmental scientist with experience in data management, visualization, and analysis using R and GIS as well as extensive field work experience in wildlife biology, forestry, and botany.<br/>

 [&#8962;](./index)     [&#8594;](./contact)